szczyglis-dev/py-gpt/README.md

 **Prompts**

-- `Use native API function calls`: Use API function calls to run commands from plugins instead of using command prompts - Chat and Assistants modes ONLY, default: True
+- `Use native API function calls`: Use API function calls to run commands from plugins instead of using command prompts - disabled in Autonomous and Experts modes, default: True

 - `Command execute: instruction`: Prompt for appending command execution instructions.
 Placeholders: {schema}, {extra}